 - the Windows Runtime API of Windows Phone 8.1

-The bulk of a Xamarin.Forms program exists in a PCL or (more rarely) an SAP.
+The bulk of a Xamarin.Forms program exists in a PCL or an SAP.
 Each of the platforms consists of a small application stub that calls into the PCL.
-The Xamarin.Forms APIs are mapped to native controls on each platform, so that each platform maintains its characteristic look and feel:
+The Xamarin.Forms APIs map to native controls on each platform, so that each platform maintains its characteristic look and feel:

 The screenshots from left to right show an iPhone, an Android phone, and a Windows 10 Mobile phone.
 On each screen, the page contains a Xamarin.Forms